numpde/Team03/project1/readme.md

 in the same folder as the reference genome, then output the SAM file.

-The aligner reports exactly one alignment per read.
+The aligner reports at most one alignment per read.
-This alignment may be poor.
+This alignment may still be poor.

 Run on the **large dataset** as follows.